 Lewis "Hollywood" Kent was the first beer miler to break into the mainstream, appearing on The Ellen DeGeneres show.
 He recently announced a new beer mile book that details his rise to beer mile stardom, including multiple beer mile world titles, beer mile world records, and appearances on ESPN, Buzzfeed, Ellen, and dozens of other major outlets.

 2016 - Present: Corey Bellemore breaks through barriers many thought impossible

 Canadian Corey Bellemore is the current beer mile world record holder with a time of 4:28.
 He has held his position atop the leaderboard since the summer of 2016 when he became the first person to break the 4:40 barrier.

 In July of 2016, Corey shattered Lewis Kent's world record when he ran a 4:39 beer mile time trial in Canada.
 Just 3 days later, Corey lowered his time to 4:34 in London, taking the crown at the Beer Mile World Classic.
 In October 2017, Corey ran a 4:33 beer mile at Kezar Stadium in San Francisco, California during halftime of a professional soccer match between the San Francisco Deltas and Jacksonville Armada.

 Chris Robertson (USA) shattered his own beer mile American record on June 25, 2020 with a time of 4:38, and then bettered his time to 4:37 to lower the beer mile American record in September 2020.
-This is the first time anyone has come anywhere close to Corey Bellemore's world record of 4:33.
-Will Robertson be able to make a run at 4:32 and bring the world record to the USA?
+This was the first time anyone has come anywhere close to Corey Bellemore's world record of 4:33 (at the time).